Khazri wind to blow in Baku

 By Laman Ismayilova

-Changeable cloudy weather is expected in Baku on April 22.
-North-west wind will blow.
-Short rain is expected in some places in the evening.
+Changeable cloudy and rainless weather is expected in Baku on April 27.
+Strong north-west wind will blow.

-The temperature will be +11-13 °C at night, +17-19 °C in the daytime on in Baku and Absheron peninsula, the Ecology and Natural Resources Ministry reported.
+The temperature will be +10-13 °C at night, +17-19 °C in the daytime in Baku and Absheron peninsula, the Ecology and Natural Resources Ministry reported.

-Khazri wind is expected to blow in the Absheron Peninsula on April 22, which is unfavorable for weather-sensitive people.
+Khazri wind is expected in the Absheron Peninsula on April 27, which is mainly unfavorable for weather-sensitive people.